Mozart4242/SIEMELK/features.md

 ------

 ### Message Queuing – Kafka
-Apache Kafka is a publish/subscribe message queuing system that is utilized within SIEMonster not only for its scalability but also for the following:
+Apache Kafka is a publish/subscribe message queuing system that is utilized within SIEMELK not only for its scalability but also for the following:

 1- Provides durable, fast and fault tolerant message streaming for handling real time data feeds.